Monitor network connectivity using Azure Monitor agent with connection monitor

-The agent collects monitoring logs and data from the hybrid sources and delivers it to Azure Monitor.
+The agent collects monitoring logs and data from the hybrid sources and delivers them to Azure Monitor.

 Coexistence with other agents

-Azure Monitor Agent can coexist with, or run side by side on the same machine as, the legacy Log Analytics agents.
+Azure Monitor agent can coexist with, or run side by side on the same machine with, the legacy Log Analytics agent.
 You can continue to use their existing functionality during evaluation or migration.

-Although this coexistence allows you to begin the transition, there are certain limitations.
-Keep in mind the following considerations:
+Although this coexistence allows you to begin the transition, there are certain limitations that you need to consider:

 Data duplication would also generate more charges for data ingestion and retention.